nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_resource_relationships.md

 ### Unissued medications and medication prescribed elsewhere

-Unissued medications and medications that have been prescribed elsewhere that have been added to the system by a clinician at the practice will be represented by a `MedicationStatement` and a `MedicationRequest` with an `intent` of `plan` but with no further resources.
+Unissued medications and medications that have been prescribed elsewhere are different concepts but modelled in a similar manner . they will both have been added to the system by a clinician at the practice will be represented by a `MedicationStatement` and a `MedicationRequest` with an `intent` of `plan` but with no further resources.
+This reflect that no orders have been placed for these medications by the GP practice.
+Medications that were prescribed elsewhere will be flagged as such by populating the PrescribingAgency extension in the Medication Statement.

 {: .center-image }
 ![Unissued medications and medications prescribed elsewhere diagram](images/access_structured/Unissued medications and medications prescribed elsewhere.png)